 "I will take you to visit your cousin.
 How old was he?"

 There are 10,489 American soldiers buried here.
 An entire community that is silent, totally silent.
 The experience is beyond words.
-We walk, I am walking among heroes.
+We walk.
+I am walking among heroes.
 Every one of these markers was a person, with a name.
 I read the names.
 The graves are silent.
-The trauma of the battlefield, the thundering bombs, the booming tanks, the shattering explosions are replaced by silence and tranquillity.
+The trauma of the battlefield, the thundering bombs, the booming tanks, the shattering explosions, are now replaced by the silence and tranquility.
 Not a sound is heard.
-A silent community of men who shall remain forever young.
+A silent community of men who shall reman forever young.

 The silent community.

-We walk quietly, I see many Jewish stars.
-"There are 202 soldiers of the Jewish faith buried here" she said.
+We walk quietly.
+I see many Jewish stars "There are 202 soldiers of the Jewish faith buried here," she tells me.
 And there he was, Irwin W. Newman.
-Private, 315th Regiment, 79th Infantry Division, Pennsylvania, January 17, 1945.
+Private 315th Regiment.
+79th Infantry Division, Pennsylvania, January 17, 1945.

 Moshe visiting Cousin Willie.
 Family reunion.